 Outdoor gym equipment in a urban park.

 Just ten minutes from the town centre is The Meadows Farm Village, an interactive animal experience.
-Enjoy animal petting and a coffee and cake.
+Enjoy animal petting and exploring the 21 acres of countryside.

 wallaby in field.